thearnica/react-media-match/README.md

  - 💻 SSR friendly.
 Customize the target rendering mode, and `SSR` for any device.
  - 💡 Provides Media Matchers and Media Pickers.
 Render different components based on media, or calculate strings.
  - 🧠 Good typing.
 Written in TypeScript
- - 🚀 more performant that usual.
+ - 🚀 more performant than usual - there is only one top level query
  - 🌩 just 1.5kb

  ## Usage